Cabozantinib (tablet) (Cabometyx®)

 - Abnormal bleeding which can be life-threatening – symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

-- Abnormal opening in stomach, intestine or esophagus (fistula) which can rarely be life-threatening.
+- Abnormal opening in stomach, intestine or esophagus (fistula) or perforations which can rarely be life-threatening.
 Symptoms of a fistula may be: severe abdominal pain or difficulty swallowing.

 - Slow wound healing